junity233/BFInterpreter/README.md

 -o        : specific output file
 ```

-The interpreter first compile the bf source code to assembly code.In the code the real address is filled with 0x00.(for saving compiled code)
+The interpreter first compile the bf source code to assembly code.In the code real addresses is filled with 0x00.(for saving compiled code)
-Then the interpreter fill these 0x00 with real address,and execute assembly code below:
+Then the interpreter fill these 0x00 with real addresses,and execute assembly code below:
 ```asm
         mov ebx, cell
         mov ecx, p_getchar